 - Node.js for back-end development

-Developers who don’t like Java may choose Python or PHP for their back-end code.
+Developers who don’t like Java may choose Python or custom PHP development for their back-end code.

 There are benefits and downsides to all frameworks.
 Brand owners and users don’t really need to pay attention to which frameworks are used as long as the app runs well.
 If you’re looking for a developer to make a new PWA for you, the choice of framework is not important as long as the developer knows the framework well and it will run smoothly for your use case.

 What Does the Future Hold for Mobile App Development?